Purpose – Activity: Create a Vision Board

 Download the Vision Board template and begin thinking about what you want.

-Your AIM – Purpose and your why
+Your VIP AIMs – Purpose and your why

-Setting personal goals is a great way to start, but taking it further to consider your AIM provides bigger motivation.
-This goes beyond knowing what you want for yourself to knowing what you want for the planet.
+Having a central AIM goes beyond knowing what you want for yourself to knowing what you want for the planet.
 Your why or purpose is a problem that you want to solve, a change you want to make.
-Look for a cause to have an AIM that is Active, Inspiring, and Meaningful.
+To find an AIM, look for big ideas in the clues to purpose that may have a common theme.
+An important AIM often benefits the world, like a cause that you believe in.
+Goals that align with purpose point to a central AIM.

 What is Your “Just Cause?”